wp-plugins/membership/readme.txt

 Tested up to: 3.1.2
 Stable tag: 2.0.4

-Membership allows you to transform your WordPress site into a fully functional membership site.
+Membership transforms your WordPress website into a fully functional membership site.

 == Description ==

 [youtube http://www.youtube.com/watch?v=-Yb9iGhqDWs&hd=1]

-Membership allows you to transform your WordPress site into a fully functional membership site - where you can provide access to downloads, online content, videos, forums, support and more through flexible membership levels and options.
+Membership transforms your WordPress website into a fully functional membership site.
+Provide access to downloads, online content, videos, forums, support and more through flexible membership levels and options.
-Simple to use and massively flexible - this will meet all of your membership sites needs.
-So if you'd like to create a site like GigaOm, Izzy Video, PSD Tuts, now you can do that with ease!
+Simple to use, flexible - this plugin will meet all of your membership site needs.
+Want to create a site like GigaOm, Izzy Video, PSD Tuts?
+Now you can do it, easy!

 = You can use Membership lite to create... =
 * A WordPress membership site, offering resources, forums, downloads, videos, support and more... with two different levels of membership and complete customizations.